-The Maine Timberlands strategy is to continue with harvest levels consistent with future estimated LRSY.
+The Maine Timberlands strategy is to harvest levels that are higher than estimated LRSY over the next 10 years in order to reduce through harvest inventory of hemlock, pine, cedar and hardwood present in areas where past harvests have left higher than desirable amounts of these species.
 Planned harvest levels will continue to bring greater balance to the age-class structure over time and are consistent with long-term growth rates in the region.
 LRSY will be updated as new data on actual growth and mortality becomes available through updated inventory information and through research on growth responses to management inputs.